tylertitsworth/5th-age-srd/Classes/Druid.md

 Daily

-**Effect:** You summon a 5th-level Great Hound (13th Age Bestiary 2 p.
-67) with 120 hp.
+**Effect:** You summon a 5th-level Great Hound with 120 hp.
 This spell follows the summoning rules on page XX.
 Summoned creatures have the stats as listed, except for reduced hit points.
 They don’t have any nastier specials.
 Choose the name of the creature (Barghest, Grim or Warg) when you summon it.
 It fights alongside you until the end of the battle, or until it is reduced to below zero hit points.

 ###### Adventurer Feat